cagov/Cron/qnacrawler/readme.md

 This project scrapes the www.covid19.ca.gov website to create sets of questions and answers we can populate a database with and present to users on the search result page when they query for something closely related to that Q&A pair.
 This is helpful when the answer to a specific question is available somewhere on a larger page.

+## Content Authors

+The authors of the site content can help the scraper find question and answer pairs by adding classes to the elements on the site.
+The scraper successfully scrapes things using our accordions without additional help.
+Content we want to include outside of accordions should use these classes:

+- Every Quick Answer question or answer content needs to have the "js-qa" class
+- Every Quick Answer question should also have the js-qa-question class
+- Every Quick Answer answer should also have the js-qa-answer class
+- The order of the elements on the page is important, all js-qa-answer elements will be associated with the nearest js-qa-question element above them.
+We often have multiple elements that comprise a single answer which is fine: Add the class js-qa-answer to each separate WordPress block element
+- Using invisible elements for questions or answers is fine you can use code like <div style="display:none;" class="js-qa js-qa-question">The text of the desired question</div>

 ## Run scraper

 ```